m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 ## [About Me](#about-me)

 I am still a student at the Dogus University 3rh grade.
-I am not a good student and my grades are terrible.
+I am not a good student and my grades are wretched.
 I am living in the Istanbul Balat district.
 I usually spend my time on the computer with my gigs/side projects and, sometimes riding a motorcycle around Istanbul.
 I like playing electro guitar but I am terrible at it.
 Nowadays I am not socially active, I am so bored with my life and I want to change that.

 ### My strong and weak sides